rofrol/easy_setup/README.md

 Later you run specific scripts listed in `rtt-all.sh`.

 Now stop this script.
-Then:
+Then run jboss from Intellij IDEA.
+After that run:

 ```
 cd xbg-rtt-web
 grunt
 ```

-Run jboss from Intellij IDEA.
+For IDEA to update jboss resources, you have to switch from IDEA to another program and back.

 ### Browser